-During this procedure, the physician uses a balloon-tipped catheter to open one or more narrowed or blocked arteries in the heart.
-After opening a blocked artery, the physician may place an expandable mesh stent within the vessel to hold it open.
+This procedure uses a balloon-tipped catheter to open one or more arteries in your heart.
+After an artery is opened, a mesh stent may be placed to hold it open.

-Once the blockage has been identified, the physician carefully pushes a balloon-tipped catheter into the blocked artery.
-The physician inflates and deflates the small balloon on the end of the catheter several times.
-The balloon compresses the plaque into the wall of the artery.
+To treat a blockage, a balloon-tipped catheter is pushed into the blocked artery.
+The balloon is inflated and deflated several times.
+It compresses the plaque into the wall of the artery.
 This widens the inside of the artery to improve blood flow.
-The balloon may be used at multiple locations.
+Balloons may be used to treat more than one artery.

-In many cases, after an artery has been opened the physician will place a small, expandable mesh stent within it.
-This stent will keep the artery from narrowing again in the future.
+In many cases, after an artery has been opened, a small, expandable mesh stent is placed within it.
+This keeps the artery from narrowing in the future.

 After the procedure, you are watched in a recovery room.
 Your doctor will tell you when you can go home.
 Follow your instructions for a safe recovery.

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.